two-torial/two-torial/docs/errorcodes/bemani.md

 !!! tip ""

-	Setup error in Pop'n Usaneko.
+	Setup error in pop'n Usaneko.
 Follow [Game Setup](/games/bemani/popn/usaneko/setup.md) and use proper `-url` and `-p` parameters in SpiceTools.

 ## Jubeat